uglyrobot/infinite-uploads/readme.txt

 == Screenshots ==

-1. Scan your existing media library and get smart storage recommendations.
+1. Run a quick scan to determin usage.
+1. Adds a complete media library disk utility for anylizing storage.
-1. Connect and move files to the cloud with a click.
+1. Sync your files to the cloud with a click.
+1. Connect an unlimited number of sites.
+1. Create a custom CDN URL, track storage, and free up space.

 == Changelog ==